Skip to main content

 Freight Broker vs. Truck Dispatcher: Incentives, Fees & Who Profits

 The incentive difference plays out in every rate conversation.
-Brokers use urgency pressure — “I need this booked in the next 10 minutes” — because urgency makes carriers accept the first number.
+Brokers use urgency pressure - β€œI need this booked in the next 10 minutes” - because urgency makes carriers accept the first number.
 They anchor low to test acceptance.
 They let load conditions surface after the rate is agreed.
 Experienced dispatchers know every one of these moves, recognize them immediately, and counter them with rate data and willingness to walk.
-Carriers who self-dispatch without that context — who don't know what the lane actually pays, who feel the urgency pressure without knowing it's a negotiating tactic — accept 15–25% below market regularly.
+Carriers who self-dispatch through public load boards without that context - or compare brokers against spot board listingswithout knowing the lane's real average - accept 15–25% below market regularly.

 • Broker incentive: pay carriers as little as possible to keep the spread (10–18% of load value)